trevthedev777/Infinite-Scroll/README.md

 This is a tutorial web application built using `HTML`, `CSS` and `JavaScript`.
 The application is a demo blog website that displays a pre loaded and `Lorem Impsum` filled content and uses a `fake rest API` content generator

+The application is designed to show the use of `async` and `await` functions in `JavaScript` and `Loading....` on scroll functions, where the application will load additional blog posts but show a loading screen to notify the user that data is incoming to the screen

 ## Technologies Used

 -   VS Code